-Step Original methodology Implementation (and modifications adopted) for Qld Improvements to consider in future Weather normalis- ation To weather normalise the maximum demand: for each historical year, estimate a model of daily maximum demand as a function of temperatures for each historical year, use this relationship to simulate a distribution of hypothetical historical annual peak demands under different weather scenarios and random influences determine the POE50 and POE10 levels of peak demand for each year from these distributions No modifications to methodology were adopted for the final forecasts other than that adjustments to historical load were undertaken prior to weather normalisation.
+Step Original methodology Implementation (and modifications adopted) for VIC 2015 Improvements to consider in future Weather normalis- ation To weather normalise the maximum demand: for each historical year, estimate a model of daily maximum demand as a function of temperatures for each historical year, use this relationship to simulate a distribution of hypothetical historical annual peak demands under different weather scenarios and random influences determine the POE50 and POE10 levels of peak demand for each year from these distributions No modifications to methodology were adopted for the final forecasts other than that adjustments to historical load were undertaken prior to weather normalisation.
 Weather normalisation: Frontier has previously recommended pooling observations across years when estimating maximum demand-temperature models in order to more effectively use the available data.
-AEMO tested the pooling approach for the SA forecasts and, in line with Frontier recommendations, implemented the approach for the Qld forecasts.
+AEMO tested the pooling approach for the SA forecasts and, in line with Frontier recommendations, implemented the approach for prior QLD forecasts.
+This was continued for the VIC 2015 forecasts, in line with Frontier's recommendation.
 The approach pools 3 years of data when estimating temperature sensitivity models (1 year before/after the year of interest) and year dummy variables are included to allow for differences in the level of MD between years.
 Weather simulations: The distribution for maximum demand produced by AEMO's simulation procedure should be inspected to confirm that, on average, about 50% of the historical actual MDs do lie above the POE50 levels, and about 10% lie above the POE10 levels.
-Frontier recommended reviewing the weather simulation results against historical actual data and this review was undertaken for the QLD CPs.
+Frontier recommended reviewing the weather simulation results against historical actual data and this review was undertaken for the VIC CPs.
 In most cases the simulation results appear within the bounds of reasonableness.
 Frontier recommends that AEMO continue to apply data pooling for weather normalisation in future forecasts.

-Step Original methodology Implementation (and modifications adopted) for QId Improvements to consider in future Estimate historical trends Prior to estimating the trends, AEMO adjusted historical POE values for block loads and load transfers, and adds PV load to identify the underlying MD trend (if not for the impact of solar PV).
+Step Original methodology Implementation (and modifications adopted) for VIC 2015 Improvements to consider in future Estimate historical trends Prior to estimating the trends, AEMO adjusted historical POE values for block loads and load transfers, and adds PV load to identify the underlying MD trend (if not for the impact of solar PV).
 Regression is used to fit linear trends through the historical POE50 and POE10 values.
 PV adjustments In the modified methodology, adjustments for historical PV are made prior to weather normalisation/simulation rather than after, so no further PV adjustment is required at this stage.
 Cubic trends Some trends in the historical data are non-linear.
 When this is the case, it is inappropriate to use a linear trend line to determine the growth rate.
 AEMO fitted linear and cubic trends through the historical POE50 and POE10 values.
-Choice of horizon for cubic trends Fitting the cubic trend requires the choice of a horizon value, which is typically based on the historical maximum demand.
+Choice of horizon for cubic trends Fitting the cubic trend requires the choice of a horizon value, which in earlier forecasts was based on the historical maximum demand.
 Frontier previously recommended consideration of alternative horizon values, in particular the historical minimum demand where the demand trend is falling.
-AEMO adopted this approach for the Qld forecasts, though in the initial application of mechanical horizon rules this occasionally led to higher POE50 forecasts than POE10 forecasts (where the POE50 used the maximum and the POE10 used the minimum).
-These problem forecasts were identified and corrected during the review.
-POE10/50 crossover (horizon values) For future implementations, AEMO should review horizon choices to ensure that POE10/POE50 cubic forecasts do not cross over.
+AEMO adopted this approach for the 2015 QLD forecasts.
+Frontier previously recommended an improved statistical test to help choose from a range of potential horizon values.
+For the preliminary VIC 2015 forecasts, AEMO applied the statistical test to eight potential horizon values (ranging from the historical minimum and maximum values).
+Initially this resulted in some counter-intuitive horizon value choices.
+Frontier recommended changes to the approach, which AEMO adopted for the final forecasts.
+For future implementations, we recommend further investigation of the method for choosing horizon values, including review of the results to ensure that results are sensible.